itk-dev/openid-connect-bundle/README.md

 ## Usage

-Before being able to use the bundle effectively, you must have your created your own User entity and database.
+Before being able to use the bundle, you must have your own User entity and database setup.

 Once you have this, you need to configure variables for OpenId Connect and create an Authenticator class that extends